 There are several types of Daphne but get in quick to make sure you don’t miss out.
 Best planted in free draining soil, with lots of organic matter.

 When planting trees or shrubs, dig a large hole, approximately twice as wide and deep as the pot your tree came in, then backfill with a mix of topsoil, compost, and sheep pellets to the height of the tree’s pot.
 Gently place the tree (without pot) into the hole.
 In heavier clay soils, plant into a mound and improve drainage with Gypsum and compost.
 Fertilise with Kings 24+ to ensure that your trees get off to a great start.

 Sow or plant out winter flowering seedlings such as alyssum, calendula, cineraria, delphinium, pansy, stock, sweet peas, primula, primrose, polyanthus, nemesias and much much more.
-Prepare flowerbeds by weeding, forking in Kings Compost and sheep pellets.
-Consider the final size of the plants when you are spacing them out.
+Come instore to see our full range in all it's glory!

 Hellebores - Also known as the rose of winter.
 Plant them in free draining soil in a spot in full shade.